Bedford County Cases Increase by 15 in the Last 5 Days

 According to the Center for Disease Control (CDC) “The virus that causes COVID-19 is thought to spread mainly from person to person, mainly through respiratory droplets produced when an infected person coughs or sneezes.
 These droplets can land in the mouths or noses of people who are nearby or possibly be inhaled into the lungs.
 Spread is more likely when people are in close contact with one another (within about 6 feet).” https://www.cdc.gov/coronavirus/2019-ncov/faq.html#How-COVID-19-Spreads

 Following the Trendline of New Cases

-We will use a graph of new cases to estimate whether the number of cases is growing in Bedford County.
+We will use a graph of new cases over 30 days to estimate whether the number of cases is growing in Bedford County.
 The graph below plots the number of new COVID cases in Bedford County compared to the previous day for a one month interval.

 The graph shows the daily number of new cases for the past 30 days.
 This allows us to add a trendline for the number of cases over the 30 day period.
 The trendline is the best fitting straight line we can draw through the graph.
 Think if it as the average behavior of the graph.

 - When the trendline is going downhill, the daily number of cases for the 30 day period is decreasing.

 - When the trendline is level, the daily number of cases for the 30 day period is holding steady.